prisma/dataguide/content/07-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 Prisma differs from most ORMs in that models are not defined in classes but in the *Prisma schema*, the main configuration and data model definition file used by the Prisma toolkit.
 In the Prisma schema you define your data source, like a PostgreSQL database, and models, like `users` and `posts` and the relations between them.
 Using this schema, Prisma generates a type-safe *Client* that exposes a Create-Read-Update-Delete (CRUD) API, which you then use to query your database.
 This Prisma Client functions as a rich query builder that you can use in your Node.js app to return plain JavaScript objects, not instances of a model class.

+### What is Prisma?

-Prisma is a newer database tool and has gone through several iterations and redesigns, its unique, schema-centric architecture stands in contrast to typical ORMs which use Classes to define models.
+Prisma is a newer ORM and has gone through several iterations and redesigns, its unique, schema-centric architecture stands in contrast to typical ORMs which use Classes to define models.
 It allows developers to reap some of the rewards of type safety, even in JavaScript Node.js applications.
 For a deeper dive into Prisma’s type safety, please see [Productive Development With Prisma’s Zero-Cost Type Safety](https://dev.to/prisma/productive-development-with-prisma-s-zero-cost-type-safety-4od2).

 ### Type Definitions: Built-in